This Principal Committee reports directly to Council and is responsible for:

-Franziska is an agricultural scientist and the Programme Manager for the Master in Bioscience Enterprise at the University of Cambridge.
-Her research interests are in crop science, where she focuses on disease resistance in wheat.
-She holds master’s degrees in crop improvement and in agricultural economics.
-Franziska enjoys science communication and has a keen interest in sustainable agriculture.
+Franziska is an agricultural scientist, whose work at the University of Cambridge in collaboration with NIAB focuses on disease resistance in wheat.
+She has previously worked as a Programme Manager and Senior Teaching Associate.
+Franziska holds master’s degrees in crop improvement and in agricultural economics.
+She enjoys science communication and has a keen interest in sustainability.

 Nicola has a passion for the natural world, BSc Hons Biology, MSc in Plant Diversity, and an adventurous 8-year career in tropical field conservation.
 She now focuses her skills and knowledge in secondary education.
 Nicola teaches biology with interests in engaging girls in STEM and positive impacts of outdoor learning.